wp-plugins/wp-genesis-box/readme.txt

 function include_genesis_box() {
   if (is_single()) {
     if (function_exists('genesis_aff_box') {
-      echo genesis_aff_box(); // or genesis_aff_box(array('show' => true));
+      echo genesis_aff_box(); // or: genesis_aff_box(array('show' => true), 'Click here to buy the Genesis Framework');
     }
   }
 }`

 This will echo the Genesis box after the post content on each post.
-Or you can simply check the "Auto insert Genesis box" checkbox on the plugin settings page.
+Or you can simply check the "Auto insert Genesis box" checkbox on the plugin settings page and not have to use the shortcode or call the function.

 = I want to use the plugin in a widget.
 How? =

-You can either add this line of code to your functions.php:
+Add this line of code to your functions.php:

 `add_filter('widget_text', 'do_shortcode');`